lando/pantheon/docs/guides/updating-local-pantheon-environments.md

   button: Sign me up!
 ---

+# Updating Your Pantheon Site From The Latest DB Backup

 I can't claim credit for this, but I wanted to share a really powerful and useful addition we add to our .lando.yml files in the tooling section.
 It should be said that this particular use case works for Drupal and Pantheon users.

 ```yaml